guestdaniel/ZilanyBruceCarney2014.jl/src_docs/reference.md

 func(input, cf; kwargs)
 ```

-where the input is a 1D array, cf is a characteristic frequency in Hz, and kwargs are various other parameters that have default values.
+where the input is a 1D array, cf is a characteristic frequency in Hz, and kwargs are various other parameters that have default values (i.e., you can set them if you want to, but if you don't a default value will be used).
 Below, you can see each of the wrappers documented below, but you can also head over to [Examples](@ref) to see examples of how these functions can be used.

 !!! warning